 The local metastases largely included conditions of the lung, like pleural effusions or spreading to the other lung.
 On a more local level, researchers also noted spreading through the chest wall, with about 30% even affecting the lining of the heart (pericardium).

-Though considered more rare events overall, the researchers also noted that 20% of the patients experienced bone metastases.
-Symptomatic brain metastases were also recorded in just 3% of patients.
+Though distant metastases were seen less commonly, the researchers also noted that 20% of the patients experienced bone metastases and 15% had metastases to other visceral organs, most commonly the liver.
+Symptomatic brain metastases were also recorded in 3% of patients.
 While these are certainly less common areas of the body impacted by mesothelioma progression, it’s important for patients to be aware of the possibility and keep in mind any correlating symptoms.

 Peritoneal Mesothelioma Metastasis